How to write a CV that stands out in the engineering and manufacturing world

 Specificity builds trust.

-CV tips that actually work in engineering and manufacturing
+Resume tips that actually work in engineering and manufacturing

 Keep it to 2–3 pages

-Mid–senior engineers don’t need 6 pages.
+Mid- to senior-level engineers don’t need 6 pages.
 Quality beats quantity.

-Put skills before employment history
+Put skills before experience

 Hiring managers scan for technical fit first.